 It's acceptable to start a letter without a greeting.

-Read below for advice on how to address a cover letter, and example salutations.
+Review advice on how to address a printed and email cover letter, and examples of salutations and formats.

 Options for Addressing a Cover Letter